-Joy and peace are nice spiritual-sounding words, but most of us singles don't realize that they are what we really want out of life.
+Joy and peace are nice, spiritual-sounding words, but most of us singles don't realize that those qualities are what we really want out of life.

 Well, sure, we want a spouse, too, and we think that person will bring us those things and more--much more.
 But the truth is that we've been misled.
 Our society tries to convince us we want happiness.

 So we chase happiness in every shape and form, or at least what we're told will bring us happiness.
 That may explain why Americans alone owe over $803 billion in credit card debt.